MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 1. Select **Add connection** to create a new connection.
 Choose from the drop-down menu what type of connection you want to create.

 1. In the **Set up connection** pane provide the required details.
-   1. The **Display name** and the type of the connection describe a connection when using it to create exports.
+   1. The **Display name** and the type of the connection describe a connection.
 We recommend choosing a name which explains the purpose and target of this connection.
    1. The exact fields depend on what service you are connecting to.
-You can learn about details of a specific connection type in the article about the target service.
+You can learn about details of a specific connection type in the article about the service.

 1. To create the connection select **Save**.

 You can also select **Set up** on a tile on the **Discover** tab.

-### Allow contributors to use a connection for exports
+### Allow contributors to use a connection

-When setting up or editing a connection you choose which users are allowed to use this specific connection to define [exports](export-destinations.md).
+When setting up or editing a connection you choose which users are allowed to use this specific connection to define [exports](export-destinations.md) or [enrichments](enrichment-hub.md).
 By default a connection is available to users with an administrator role.
 You can change this setting under **Choose who can use this connection** and allow users with contributor role to use this connection.
 Connections
 - Contributors won't be able to view or edit the connection.
-They will only see the display name and its type when creating an export..
+They will only see the display name and its type when creating an export.
 - By sharing a connection you allow contributors to use a connection.
-Contributors will see shared connections when they set up exports.
-They can manage every export using this specific connection.
+Contributors will see shared connections when they set up exports and enrichments.
+They can manage every export or enrichment using this specific connection.
-- You can change this setting while keeping the exports defined by contributors.
+- You can change this setting while keeping the enrichments and exports already defined by contributors.

 ## Edit a connection